djalbat/occam-parsers/README.md

                                                                  |            |            |
                                                            P[unassigned] =[special] >Q[unassigned]

 Custom nodes can also be defined.
-The following `LabelNode` class updates the type of its underlying significant token when its `update()` method is called:
+The following `ErrorNode` class updates the type of its underlying significant token when its `update()` method is called:

     var TerminalNode = require('../../bnf/node/terminal');

-    class LabelNode extends TerminalNode {
+    class ErrorNode extends TerminalNode {
       update() {
         var productionName = this.getProductionName(),
             significantToken = this.getSignificantToken(),